 Why Call Them 'Wisdom Teeth?'

+Why are wisdom teeth named that way?
 Your dentist might refer to them as the third molar.
 But for everyone else, "wisdom teeth" is the name for those protrusions that begin to appear in the back of your mouth around age 18-24.
 Ever wonder how these teeth developed such a lofty reputation?

 Like so many other words, we inherited this one from the ancient Greeks.
 Those writers actually had three names for these late-blooming teeth, but the one later inherited by English was "sóphronistér."
 This referred to moderation and the act of teaching--abilities the ancient Greeks believed came later in life.
-So you acquire wisdom teeth around the same time you start to become wise, at least according to the ancients.
+So, you acquire wisdom teeth around the same time you start to become wise, at least according to the ancients.

 Why Do We Have Wisdom Teeth?